 If you would like to attend the voting meeting to speak in support of your measure submission(s), and you are not a member of the Workgroup, you will have an opportunity to do so during one of the designated public comment periods.
-A detailed agenda, including the approximate start time for each measure discussion and associated public comment period, will be available on the Child and Adult Core Sets Review website approximately one week prior to the meeting.
+A detailed agenda, including the approximate start time for each measure discussion and associated public comment period, will be available on the Health Home Core Sets Review website approximately one week prior to the meeting.
 If you plan to attend the voting meeting, we encourage you to register in advance to avoid delays connecting to the webinar.
-Registration links for all 2027 meetings are available on our website.
+Registration links for all 2027 meetings will be available on our website ahead of the meeting.

-9. Can I suggest multiple measures for addition and/or removal from the Core Sets?
+9. Can I suggest multiple measures for addition and/or removal from the Core Set?

-Yes, you may suggest multiple measures for addition and/or removal, but please ensure that all measures meet the criteria for suggesting a measure (available in the 2027 Call for Measures Materials packet on the Child and Adult Core Sets Review website).
+Yes, you may suggest multiple measures for addition and/or removal, but please ensure that all measures meet the criteria for suggesting a measure (available in the 2027 Call for Measures Materials packet on the Health Home Core Sets Review website).
 Note that you must submit a separate form for each measure.

-10. Does CMCS have a specific target for the number of measures that will be included in the 2027 Child and Adult Core Sets?
+10. Does CMS have a specific target for the number of measures that will be included in the 2027 1945 or 1945A Health Home Core Sets?

-No, CMCS does not have a target for the total number of measures for each Core Set or a specific number of measures for addition to or removal from the Core Sets for 2027.
-Measures will be recommended for addition to or removal from each Core Set based on Workgroup input and consideration of factors such as the feasibility, actionability, alignment, and clinical relevance of each measure.
+No, CMS does not have a target for the total number of measures for the Health Home Core Sets or a specific number of measures for addition to or removal from the Core Sets for 2027.
+Measures will be recommended for addition to or removal based on Workgroup input and consideration of factors such as the feasibility, actionability, alignment, and clinical relevance of each measure.

 11. What is the role of the new Home and Community-Based Services (HCBS) Quality Measure Set Review Workgroup?
-Does this Workgroup overlap with the Child and Adult Core Sets Review Workgroup?
+Does this Workgroup overlap with the Health Home Core Sets Review Workgroup?

-On behalf of CMS, Mathematica will convene a new HCBS Quality Measure Set Review Workgroup starting in October 2024.
-The Workgroup will be comprised of subject matter experts with knowledge of the opportunities and challenges for collecting, reporting, and using the quality measures to improve the quality of care in Medicaid HCBS programs.
-Individual Workgroup members may serve on both the HCBS Quality Measure Set Review Workgroup and the Child and Adult Core Sets Review Workgroup, however the two workgroups will be convened separately and will have different charges.
+On behalf of CMS, Mathematica convened a new HCBS Quality Measure Set Review Workgroup October 2024.
+The Workgroup is comprised of subject matter experts with knowledge of the opportunities and challenges for collecting, reporting, and using the quality measures to improve the quality of care in Medicaid HCBS programs.
+Individual Workgroup members may serve on both the HCBS Quality Measure Set Review Workgroup and the Health Home Core Sets Review Workgroup, however the two workgroups will be convened separately and will have different charges.

 The HCBS Quality Measure Set Review Workgroup will make recommendations to CMS for updating and maintaining the HCBS Quality Measure Set, including measures to add or remove from the HCBS Quality Measure Set and measures to stratify by demographic or other factors to assess disparities.
-The Child and Adult Core Sets Review Workgroup is charged with assessing the existing Core Sets and recommending measures for addition or removal in order to strengthen and improve the Core Sets for Medicaid and CHIP.
+The Health Home Core Sets Review Workgroup is charged with assessing the existing Health Home Core Sets and recommending measures for addition or removal in order to strengthen and improve the existing Health Home Core Sets.
 More information on the HCBS Quality Measure Set and review process is available at: https://mathematica.org/features/hcbsqmsreview.